LucasSGomide/backend-projects/README.md

-# Welcome to my Backend projects !
+# Welcome to my Backend and DataBase projects !
 Here you will find Trybe course related projects.

 ## Techs: